Ladas/OPNFV-Summit-16-demo/docs/manageiq-setup.md

 ## ManageIQ VM
  * ManageIq ran on a Fedora 23 VM
  * The VM was created/managed by Vagrant
- * The Vagrantile is located in the ...
+ * The Vagrantile is located in the files directory

+## Import datastore
+The artifacts related to the OPNFV demo are located in scripts/OPNFV.
+ManageIQ stores additional artifacts as a ZIP file.
+In order to use the artifacts, do the following... cd scripts zip -r datastore.zip OPNFV

 ## ManageIQ Custom Tag
 1. Under Settings/Configuration/CFME region, go to *My Company Categories*, and create a new entry with name: *service_type* description: *NFV tagging*